CourseReps/ECEN452-SP18/Students/derekjanak/Lab6/README.md

 ![Filter Calculations](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/derekjanak/Lab_Notebook(Antenna&Filters).pdf)

 The design of the filters began with a prototype ladder network using normalized parameters obtained from a table to calculate maximally flat and equi-ripple designs.
 The series stubs were transformed to open circuit stubs and then spacing transmission lines were added using Richard's Transformation and Kuroda's Identities.
+The length of the unit element spacers was set at a quarter wavelength, and the length of the stubs was an eight of a wavelength.

 Procedure: